Belly Button Pain: 12 Common Causes (& What to Do)

-Pain around the belly button can also be felt as a result of pain radiating from other areas of the abdomen.
-This type of pain can happen with pancreatitis or cholecystitis, or even pregnancy changes.
-Pain can vary and can be described as cramping, sharp, persistent or accompanied by other symptoms like vomiting, sweats or pallor.
+Belly button pain can also be felt as a result of pain radiating from other areas of the abdomen.
+This can happen with pancreatitis, for example, which is usually described as pain in the upper left abdomen that radiates to the middle of the abdomen or the belly button.
+Other conditions that cause radiating belly button pain are gallbladder inflammation and even pregnancy.
+Pain in the belly-button can vary, however, and can be reported as cramping, sharp, persistent or accompanied by other symptoms like vomiting, sweating or fever.

-Frequent or intense pain, or belly button pain accompanied by other symptoms, should be assessed by a family doctor or gastroenterologist.
+Frequent or intense belly pain that presents with other symptoms should be assessed by a family doctor or gastroenterologist.
 Once the underlying cause is identified and a diagnosis is confirmed, treatment can be initiated as necessary.

 Imagem ilustrativa número 2